Project

 Stack

-Node.js · Agent Skills · Claude Code plugin manifests · Codex plugin manifests · zero-dependency CLI checkers · GitHub Actions · semantic-release
+Node.js · Agent Skills · Claude Code and Codex plugin manifests · zero-dependency CLI checkers · GitHub Actions · semantic-release